 Menstruation is the identity of a woman, it gives her full femininity.
-But in our society, women are considered impure during the Menstruation.
+But in our society, women are considered impure during Menstruation.
 When she falls under the monthly cycle, she is not allowed to participate in any sacred work, she is prohibited to visit any religious place.
-But the irony is that on one hand where our society considers the menstruating woman to be impure, consider Kamakhya to be the holiest goddess during menstruation.
+But the irony is that on one hand where our society considers the menstruating woman to be impure, considers Kamakhya to be the holiest goddess during menstruation.

 The Kamakhya temple is famous for attaining tantric siddhis.
 Kamakhya temple was destroyed in the sixteenth century but was later rebuilt in the seventeenth century by King Nara Narayan of Kooch Bihar.

 The Kamakhya Temple, situated in the heart of the Nilanchal Hills, is located about 8 kilometres from Guwahati.
 This temple is one of the famous 51 Shaktipeeths.
 There is no idol in this temple.
 Only a flat rock formed in the form of a vagina is worshipped.
 The idols are installed in an accompanying temple.